usnistgov/SpectrumBrowser/unit-tests/README.md

 This will run for a while ( about 5 minutes)

-To test the server, you can use provided scripts (easier than starting services for development purposes):
+To test the server, you can use provided scripts (easier than starting services for development purposes), All scripts are in the scripts directory.
+First start the required processes.

-   bash scripts/start-msod.sh
+   bash start-msod.sh

 Configure the system for the first time: